aspose-imaging/Aspose.Imaging-Products/imaging/en/net/conversionfrom/emz/_index.md

 {{% blocks/products/pf/feature-page-section  h2="All supported image formats to convert from EMZ(Windows Compressed Enhanced Metafile)" %}}
-Aspose.Imaging allows automate a lot of conversions from EMZ to other formats on .NET platform.
-A file with the EMZ file extension is a compressed image file, more specifically referred to as a Windows Compressed Enhanced Metafile file
+<p align=justify>Aspose.Imaging allows automate a lot of conversions from EMZ to other formats on .NET platform.
+A file with the EMZ file extension is a compressed image file, more specifically referred to as a Windows Compressed Enhanced Metafile file</p>
 <br/>
 Full list of supported conversions from EMZ:
 {{% /blocks/products/pf/feature-page-section %}}